Delaunay, artist quotes & stories on color in painting, simultaneousness and Orphism

 - The need for a new subject has inspired the poets, launching them onto a fresh path and bringing to their attention to poetry of la Tour (Eiffel tower, fh), which communicates mysteriously with the whole world.
 Rays of light, waves of symphonic sounds.
 Factories, bridges, iron structures, airships, the numberless gyrations of aeroplanes, windows seen by crowd simultaneously.

-* Robert Delaunay’s artist quote refers to the Eiffel tower as symbol for a radiation-Futurist modern time – published in: ‘Les Soirées de Paris’, and republished in ‘Sturm’ (a German art-magazine edited by Walden, fh); quoted in a document, published by Francastel op. cit.
+* Robert Delaunay’s art statement refers to his many famous paintings he made of the Eiffel tower, seen as a symbol for a radiation-Futurist modern time – published in: ‘Les Soirées de Paris’, and republished in ‘Sturm’ (a German art-magazine edited by Walden, fh); quoted in a document, published by Francastel op. cit.
 October 1913 11 bis p.
 111

-Robert Delaunay, short biography of the French painter, about his life and painting art; founder of Orphism
+Robert Delaunay, short biography of the French great color-painter, about his life and painting art – founder of Orphism

 Without any art education Delaunay started circa 1903, painting at first in a neo-impressionistic style, till he discovered Cubism art and became an active artist in the Cubist group in Paris with Picasso, Braque, Gris and Leger.
 The limitations in color use by the cubist artists couldn’t satisfy his longing for a fresh and colorful art, which lead him to his personal style, Orphic cubism or better Orphism.
 Fresh colors, movement, light, dynamic and rhythm became essential to Delaunay; the core elements of his simultaneous approach.

-In 1910 Delaunay married the female artist Sonja Terk, and they settled in a studio in Paris.
+In 1910 Delaunay married the famous woman-artist Sonja Terk, and they settled in a studio in Paris.
 Circa 1911 he was invited by Kandinsky to participate in an exhibition of the Blue Rider (Blaue Reiter) in Munich.
 Macke, Franz Marc and Paul Klee became strongly inspired by the color use and art concepts of Delaunay.

 Robert Delaunay; art links for biography facts about his life and for his Orphism art